department-of-veterans-affairs/vets-design-system-documentation/src/_components/additional-info.md

 ### Choosing between variations

-Choose the [No border](#no-border) variation when using Additional info inside of an [Alert]({{ site.baseurl }}/components/Alert) as the border would be duplicative and unnecessary.
-However, consider not using this component inside of an Alert and instead linking to another page, especially if your content is long or complex.
+Choose the [No border](#no-border) variation when using Additional info inside of a bordered container as the border would be duplicative and unnecessary.
+Note however that the most common occurrence of this is using this component inside an Alert which is strongly discouraged.
+Consider instead linking to another page, especially if your content is long or complex, or reducing content.

 ### Placement